 It is thought that the origins of Bokator go back about 1,700 years.
 It began not as a sport, but as a real life combat technique.
 There was no real winner of the competition.
 “If you lost, you die,” Tharoth said.
 “They used raw string wrapped around their fingers.”
 She says it was the French colonial powers who took interest in the art and turned it into the competitive sport it is today.
 “They made us wear gloves,” she said.

 There’s more to Bokator than just physical fitness and self-defense.
 “It makes us strong – mental and physical,” Tharoth said.
 She’s seen the evolution of how women in sport are regarded first hand.
 In the beginning, most people were against female involvement in the sport.
-“Our culture is … women stay at home,” she smiles.
-“Some people were mocking me,” Tharoth says, “Male and female.”
+“Our culture is … women stay at home,” she smiled.
+“Some people were mocking me, male and female.”
 Nowadays, that’s changed.
-She sees a lot more acceptance, and recognition of her own role.
-She has many female fans in Cambodia who look up to her for inspiration.
+She sees a lot more acceptance, and recognition of her own role, with many female fans in Cambodia who look up to her for inspiration.
 “They say, ‘We are so proud of you as a woman.’”